lingzjin/pdsnd_github/README.md

 Udacity Python Bikeshare Project

 ### Description
 This is a project that shows different data on the bikeshare programs of Chicago, New York City, and Washington.
+The program shows data by day in a month.
+Users also can select the city they want to explore.

 ### Files used
 washington.csv